Accounting

 To have achieved full exemptions from Chartered Accountants Ireland's (ICAI) CAP 1 Examinations.
 If you do not have full CAP 1 exemptions from your undergraduate degree you can complete your outstanding CAP 1 subjects as an external student with ICAI.
 All CAP 1 exemptions must be obtained before the start of term in a given academic year.

 The CAP 1 entry requirement may be waived for high performing undergraduate Business students subject to appropriate CAP 1 remediation being agreed prior to admittance to the programme.
 High performing undergraduate Business students are Level 8 Irish honours degree level Business students (or international equivalent) with an Hons 1.1 degree result (or equivalent) with a level 8 (or international equivalent) knowledge of financial accounting and reporting, finance and managerial accounting.
-Non-native English speaking students must have a minimum overall IELTS score of 7.5 or the TOEFL equivalent.
+Non-native English speaking students must have a minimum overall IELTS score of 7.5 or or a TOEFL 105 overall (with 20 for the minimum component).
+Other English Language Certifications are not accepted.

 For more information on CAP 1s see: https://www.charteredaccountants.ie